 The Benefits of Podium-Style Buildings

-Utah Developers and Contractors Turn to Efficient Structural Design for Mixed-Use and Multifamily Buildings
+Utah Developers and Contractors Turn to Efficient Structural Design for Multi-story Mixed-use Buildings

-Craig Lym, senior structural engineer, has worked closely with design teams and contractors to utilize economical constructional materials and state-of-the-art engineering software.
-These methods help optimize the materials used in the residential and light commercial markets.
+Senior structural engineer Craig Lym collaborates closely with design teams and contractors to leverage cost-effective construction materials and cutting-edge engineering software.
+These practices are geared toward optimizing materials for residential and light commercial markets.

-While an architect focuses on designing podium buildings that are aesthetically pleasing, Craig and Steve concentrate on delivering a design that is structurally sound and code compliant.
-The podium typically requires a robust structural system for long open spans and a more fire-resistant system for uses like restaurants, retail, or parking.
+While architects concentrate on the aesthetic elements of podium designs, Craig and Akhil prioritize delivering structurally sound and code-compliant plans.
+The podium requires a resilient structural system for extended open spans and a fire-resistant system for restaurants, retail spaces, and parking areas.

 Both engineers underline the significance of ongoing communication during projects to identify and resolve design conflicts between construction elements.
 Craig notes, “Challenges often arise in connections and coordination with other trades.
 Early coordination at a high level is crucial in mitigating conflicts during the design process.”

 FOCUS employs 3D modeling using Revit for drawings to ensure seamless integration of structural elements with other trades.
 The sophisticated modeling approach improves construction efficiency and eliminates potential issues.

 Looking ahead, FOCUS eagerly anticipates contributing design solutions to projects incorporating the dynamic blend of residential, shopping, working, and dining experiences.